Take Action: Make a List

 Write down your reasons to quit.

 Make a list of all the reasons you want to quit.
-For example, your reasons to quit might be to set a healthy example for your kids and to save money.
+For example, your reasons to quit might be to set a healthy example for your children and to save money.

 Keep the list with you to remind yourself why quitting is worth it.

-Changing your routine on and after your quit date can help you break the smoking habit.
+Changing your routine on and after your quit date can help you break habits related to smoking.

 - Try taking a different route to work.